Skip to main content

 This doctoral program is a research degree.
 Students will pursue one of three track specialty areas which include precision medicine, population health, and clinical and translational informatics.
 All students will have the opportunity to work directly with one or more program faculty members on research related to data science and informatics.
 Doctoral students will be immersed in the research environment and will actively engage in authoring research proposals, conducting research, writing abstracts and manuscripts, and presenting research findings.

-Area I - Biomedical Informatics Foundations and Applications
+Area I: Biomedical Informatics Foundations & Applications

-Course Title Credits
+Course ID Course Title Credits

 Biomedical Informatics Foundations